c3k4ah/c3k4ah/README.md

 - **Localization and Internationalization**: Experienced in implementing localization and internationalization in Flutter apps to support multiple languages and regions, making the app accessible to a global audience.

-- **...There are still other skills and I would be happy to detail them to you during an interview.**
+- **...There are still more skills and I would be happy to detail them to you during an interview.**